michaelcpuckett/sw-app-router/README.md

 # Service Worker with App Router Starter

-This project demonstrates how to serve dynamic HTML with React inside a service worker, providing functionality similar to Next.js.
+This project demonstrates how to serve dynamic HTML with React inside a service worker, providing a developer experience similar to that of Next.js.

 ## Features